tetsu9923/SciReviewGen/README.md

 ### Data format
 #### split_survey_df & original_survey_df
 - Row:
-  - literature review chapter or literature review paper
+  - literature review chapter or the entire text of literature review
 - Column:
   - paper_id: paper_id used in S2ORC
   - title: title of the literature review